rastersoft/autovala/README.md

   * Each .desktop file in *data/* will be copied to *share/desktop/*

-  * Each .service file in *data/* will be presumed to be a DBus service, and will be preprocessed to put the right binary folder ( *bin/* or *local/bin/* )
+  * Each .service file in *data/* will be presumed to be a D-Bus service, and will be preprocessed to put the right binary folder ( *bin/* or *local/bin/* )

   * Each .plug file in *data/* will be presumed to be an ElementaryOS PLUG file